Mohamed Bouldini

-Mohamed Bouldini (محمد بولديني; born 27 November 1995) is a Moroccan footballer who plays as a forward for Spanish club Levante UD.
+Mohamed Bouldini (محمد بولديني; born 27 November 1995) is a Moroccan footballer who plays as a forward for Spanish club Granada, on loan from Deportivo La Coruña.

 Club career

 Born in Casablanca, Bouldini signed for Botola club Raja CA in 2015.
 Unwanted, he moved in January 2018 to Ittihad Tanger in the same league, for a fee of 1 million Moroccan dirhams.
 After six goalless games, his contract was rescinded.
 Following a trial, he signed a one-year deal with Portuguese LigaPro side U.D.
 Oliveirense in July 2018.

 On 27 August 2020, Bouldrini signed for Académica de Coimbra of the same league.
 With 13 goals over the season, he ranked second to F.C.
 Vizela's Cassiano.
 On 23 November, he scored the only goal of a home win over Varzim S.C. in the third round of the Taça de Portugal.

 Bouldini signed a three-year contract with Primeira Liga club C.D.
 Santa Clara on 18 June 2021.
 The following 8 January, after featuring sparingly, he was loaned to Spanish Segunda División side CF Fuenlabrada for the remainder of the season.

 On 29 June 2022, despite Fuenla's relegation, the club exercised his buyout clause.
 On 23 August, however, he moved to second division side Levante UD on a five-year contract.

+On 29 August 2024, Bouldini signed a four-year deal with Deportivo de La Coruña also in the Spanish second division.
+Exactly one year later, he moved to fellow league team Granada CF on a one-year loan deal, with Stoichkov moving in the opposite direction.